cortexproject/cortex/docs/blocks-storage/store-gateway.md

     # CLI flag: -blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup
     [max_tsdb_opening_concurrency_on_startup: <int> | default = 10]

+    # Deprecated, use maxExemplars in limits instead.
+If the MaxExemplars value
+    # in limits is set to zero, cortex will fallback on this value.
+This setting
-    # Enables support for exemplars in TSDB and sets the maximum number that
+    # enables support for exemplars in TSDB and sets the maximum number that
     # will be stored.
 0 or less means disabled.
     # CLI flag: -blocks-storage.tsdb.max-exemplars
     [max_exemplars: <int> | default = 0]